How does wing loading affect altitude loss in a turn?

 One result would be a decline in today’s high accident rate under canopy.
 Our wonderful flying machines have been made possible not only by extensive research into aerodynamics, but also by the general improvement in canopy flying skills.
 Getting a parachute through development and onto the market depends as much on the public’s skills and readiness as it does the manufacturer’s research.
 Parachute manufacturers feel uneasy knowing that some people will fly their new products improperly.
 This will delay introduction of new, totally different parachutes with undreamed of capabilities.
 In my place of work, these parachutes of the future sometimes feel like decades away, but who knows?
 If we all move toward more courteous piloting, higher canopy control skills and better judgment, perhaps these ‘super canopies’ may come sooner than we think.

-This article is the second part of an abridged version of an article published almost 20 years ago in Skydiving Magazine, August 1995.
+This article is the second part of a summary of an article published almost 30 years ago in Skydiving Magazine, August 1995.

 We asked John LeBlanc for his thoughts on re-reading his original article:

 In the last paragraph, I tried to challenge the reader to do better with their canopy flying skills, as I saw this as being key to our company’s willingness to release new models capable of even greater performance.
 I think the community bought into this challenge, and is part of the reason for our ability to bring our such capable wings.
 We know that a larger group of skydivers can handle these new wings, and that an even greater portion of the community has the sense to wait until they gain more skill.
-I am very happy about that, as it means that the new canopies we have in the developmental pipeline will have capable canopy pilots to fly them.
+I am very happy about that.John LeBlanc